 You’re Needed!

-To learn more, review the following opportunities or fill out the volunteer application form.
+To learn more, please complete the volunteer application form.

 - Docent at the Ball-Sellers House: One of the oldest buildings in the region: a farmhouse built in the 1750s and restored to what it would have looked like back then.
 The museum is open on Saturdays from April through October from 1-4 pm.
 Training is an apprenticeship shadowing experienced docents several times so you can hear how the story of the house is told to the wide variety of visitors.
 We provide a handbook for docents and a short book about the house.
 Plus you can read as much about its history as you want.
 When you’re ready, you’ll give the tour to the museum director!
 Ball-Sellers House docents generally sign up for 4-5 Saturdays during the season and help docent at special events when available.